-You’ll get to meet your support network including your mentor, champion and the Early Talent team.
+You’ll get to meet your support network including your mentor, champion and your rotational leader.
 Your mentor will support you every step of the way helping you to become successful in both the program and your career with nbn.
 They are well placed to pass on invaluable knowledge on organisational culture, structure and processes.

-Our Graduate Program Lead will also be on hand to ensure a smooth transition into nbn and provide individual and group support not only in the first few weeks but throughout your program.
+During your first week you will join your graduate cohort for an orientation, this orientation program has been specifically designed to provide you with some of the essential skills to support your career.
 You‘ll even get to meet our previous graduates – giving you the perfect opportunity to tap into their knowledge as you take your first steps in the Graduate Program at nbn.

 Here’s a quick snapshot of what previous candidates have had to say about the orientation program:

 Transitioning from university to a professional career can be daunting - leaving the comfort zone that your classmates and coursework bring for a work environment that is new and intimidating.
 Being in this pivotal moment as a fresh graduate, I was looking for a company that understood the subtle difficulties that come with this change.

 Being just past 4 months in, I can confidently say that the nbn Graduate Program is thoughtfully constructed, focusing on developing the soft skills required to succeed in a business environment, whilst giving you freedom to explore your own interests and strengths through well-coordinated rotations within a variety of departments.
 As an Engineering graduate, I have (so far) been exposed to an incredible amount of learning that University could not have possibly prepared me for.

 Being part of substantial projects that are delivering real value, I have been consistently encouraged by experienced developers and engineers to think outside of the box, to be inquisitive and to adopt a problem-solving mindset.
 Things can always be done better and as a Graduate at nbn, I feel as though my ideas are truly valued and sought-after by the wider business.